vigneshavm/Interview-questions/angular.md

 ### 🎯 Sample Interview Closing Line

-> “Template-driven forms are great for simple scenarios with minimal logic, while reactive forms offer more power and control, making them better suited for complex and scalable applications.”
+- Template-driven forms are great for simple scenarios with minimal logic,
+- Reactive forms offer more power and control, making them better suited for complex and scalable applications.

 ### 1. **Template-Driven Forms**